steilerDev/WhatToStudy/README.md

 WhatToStudy
 ===========
 This project is creating a Java implementation, evaluating the eligibility of a student for a specific course.
+Alternatively it tells the user which course he should select, to get the highest probability of getting a good final grade.

 ## Interface